ekleinod/Mainav/README.md

  - class: - Containing UL element class name/names.
  - id: - ID for the UL element.
- - category: Category name to generate the navigation for.
+ - categories: Category or set of categories to generate the navigation for.
 By default current page's category is used.
  - depth: How many levels deep to generate the navigation.
 By default infinite depth is used.